Liberals and Freemasonry in the nineteenth century: An overview of current knowledge

 23

-Of course, assimilation, mixed marriage, and conversion resulted in defections from Judaism; without provoking them, Freemasonry enabled its members to lessen their effects, by conferring respectability and normality on mixed identities.
-Heinrich Heine, a Jew by origin and a Mason, thus saw his own conversion in a way that rejected any form of betrayal.
+Of course, assimilation, mixed marriage, and conversion resulted in defections from Religion; without provoking them, Freemasonry enabled its members to lessen their effects, by conferring respectability and normality on mixed identities.
+Heinrich Heine, a Liberal by origin and a Mason, thus saw his own conversion in a way that rejected any form of betrayal.
 As Michael Meyer has highlighted, the gradual breakdown of community unity, which began in the modern era, drove many marginal figures to integrate the cultural norms of the surrounding society more quickly and to relax their religious practice, to the extent of sometimes adopting deviant attitudes.
 [25]

 [25]Meyer, Response to Modernity.